 My experience in elected office began when I was elected the first African American and youngest student body president in the history of Oregon State University.
 Soon after I was appointed by the Governor as a student representative to the Oregon State Board of Higher Education.

-As a former Aerospace Program Manager, I was the lead negotiator for audio systems long term contracts, product support agreements and special business agreements.
+As an Aerospace Program Manager, I was the lead negotiator for audio systems long term contracts, product support agreements and special business agreements.
 I developed negotiation strategies based upon supplier proposal analysis and I documented procurement decisions, created contract correspondence and administered contract changes between the company and suppliers.
 In addition, I lead a cross-functional team that built project support across multiple organizations.